RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 \(Optional\)

-If you have created your bucket on region different from the US Standard, you **have** to set their code here \(see a list of region codes [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)\)
+If you have created your bucket on a region different from the US Standard, you **have** to set their code here \(see a list of region codes [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)\)

 ### Signature Version